Canche: Environmental issues

 The Canche estuary was the first site in northern France where a conservation victory, in respect of the coast, was first achieved, in 1976.

 Plans had been made to put in place an earlier project, dating from the 1960s, to create an artificial environment on the estuary.
 The work included creating a harbour and a marina.
 This was supposed to be “compensation” for extracting the waters of the Canche at Hesdin in order to supply the city of Lille.
 Of course, this threatened to destroy the rich wildlife and flora of the estuary.
-The mobilisation of the local inhabitants, various associations and many scientists, after many public enquiries and heated arguments, stopped the plans and left the estuary to nature.
+The mobilisation of the local inhabitants, various associations and many scientists, after many public inquiries and heated arguments, stopped the plans and left the estuary to nature.

 Flora and fauna

 With sandbars and spits, the estuary of the Canche is typical of the estuaries of this region of France.
 The coastal dunes, marshes and valley are home to 485 different plants and a diverse range of wildlife.
 Seventy-five varieties of resident and migratory birds nest in and around the estuary and valley, such as the nightjar, woodlark, several types of warblers, common snipe, oystercatchers (using rabbit-holes as homes) and the predatory merlin and common buzzard.

 This area shelters mammals such as deer, wild boar, red foxes, European badgers, stoats, squirrels, European rabbits and the occasional seal, but, in contrast to the bay of the Somme, the estuary of the Canche does not seem to possess a seal colony.

 Numerous amphibians (Common toads, newts and frogs) are found in and along the river.